2025 Streamer Awards

 Nominations were reworked for this edition, with streamers only being able to be nominated in their two categories with the highest nomination.
 This rule does not apply to major categories, such as Streamer of the Year or Legacy Award.

+In response to security incidents involving livestreamers earlier in the year, such as an assault against Emiru at TwitchCon, QTCinderella described security at the event as "aggressive" compared to other events.

+Performers

+The 2025 Streamer Awards featured performances from: